gotchoices/votetorrent/README.md

             * App Identifier
     * Block negotiation - nature of a Kademlia DHT is that neighbors depend on timing; peers congregate naturally with other similarly timed voters; neighborhood contracts to scale to heavy volumes:
         * Using CID this voter joins the DHT
-        * Voter negotiates with a pool of peers to form a vote block, containing:
+        * Voter negotiates with a pool of peers to form a vote block, through a block coordinator (see Block Negotiation), containing:
             * Randomly ordered list of voter entries
             * Randomly ordered list of vote entries
-        * Negotiation scrambles the order of vote and voter lists as it is built, to minimize peers who know which vote entry goes with which voter entry
+        * The coordinator scrambles the order of vote and voter lists as it is built, to minimize peers who know which vote entry goes with which voter entry
 * Polling resolution opens:
     * Block members send vote blocks to authority
         * Any and all block members can send to the authority (with randomized time delay)
         * Authority responds with a receipt, which is distributed back to block members
-        * If block contains any voters who have already voted, the entire block is rejected and members should retry with a fresh set of peers (with duplicate whispered to peers)
+        * If block contains any voters who have already voted:
+          * Entire block is rejected (failure receipt)
+          * Authority receipt includes list of duplicates - these are whispered to peers
+          * Members retry with same coordinator (if not excluded) and peers (excluding duplicating peer(s))
+        * If block contains an unequal number of voters and real votes:
+          * Entire block is rejected (failure receipt)
+          * Authority receipt includes list of real vote indexes - coordinator whispers the offending (inclusion of other than 1 vote / voter) peer to peers
+          * Members retry with a fresh set of peers (excluding culprits)
     * Authority unencrypts the voter and vote lists from each block and appends them to the final tally in further scrambled order
 * Polling closes:
     * Final election result contains: list of voters (public info + signature of election); list of votes (votes and identifiers)